Hadad: Hadad in Aram and ancient Israel

-In the second millennium BCE, the king of Yamhad or Halab (modern Aleppo) received a statue of Ishtar from the king of Mari, as a sign of deference, to be displayed in the temple of Hadad located in Halab Citadel.
-The king of Aleppo called himself "the beloved of Hadad".
-The god is called "the god of Aleppo" on a stele of the Assyrian king Shalmaneser I.
+In the second millennium BCE, the king of Yamhad or Halab (modern Aleppo), who claimed to be "beloved of Hadad", received the tribute of statue of Ishtar from the king of Mari, to be displayed in the temple of Hadad in Halab Citadel.
+Hadad is called "the god of Aleppo" on a stele of the Assyrian king Shalmaneser I.

 The element Hadad appears in a number of theophoric names borne by kings of the region.
-Hadad son of Bedad, who defeated the Midianites in the country of Moab, was the fourth king of Edom.
-Hadadezer ("Hadad-is-help"), the Aramean king defeated by David.
-Later Aramean kings of Damascus seem to have habitually assumed the title of Ben-Hadad, or son of Hadad, just as a series of Egyptian monarchs are known to have been accustomed to call themselves sons of Ammon.
-An example is Ben-Hadad, the king of Aram whom Asa, king of Judah, is said to have employed to invade the northern Kingdom of Israel.
-In the 9th or 8th century BCE, the name of Ben-Hadad 'Son of Hadad', king of Aram, is inscribed on his votive basalt stele dedicated to Melqart, found in Bredsh, a village north of Aleppo.
-A Hadad was also the seventh of the twelve sons of Ishmael.
+Hadad son of Bedad, who defeated the Midianites in Moab, was the fourth king of Edom.
+Hadadezer ("Hadad-is-help") was the Aramean king defeated by David.
+Later Aramean kings of Damascus seem to have habitually assumed the title of Ben-Hadad (son of Hadad).
+One was Ben-Hadad, the king of Aram whom the Judean king Asa sent to invade the northern Kingdom of Israel.
+A votive basalt stele from the 9th or 8th century, BCE found in Bredsh north of Aleppo, is dedicated to Melqart and bears the name Ben-Hadad, king of Aram.
+The seventh of the twelve sons of Ishmael is also named Hadad.